 platformio device monitorto see any debug output such as:

 Here's an attempt at a schematic/wiring diagram.
-Warning, may have mistakes, I am not an electrical engineer,
+Warning, I am not an electrical engineer.

 The power source